 At about 10 weeks old, the Frenchie eyes will start to change color.
 It will be a gradual process, and most will go through some shades of blue, green-grey, and then to the standard brown color.

-In fact, there’s a photo below of Lola the puppy at 14 weeks chilling out with Claude.
+In fact, there’s a photo below of our friend’s puppy at 14 weeks chilling out with Claude.
 This photo doesn’t really her eyes justice.
 In this shot they look more of a grey-green color which means they are going through the change to brown.

 However, in certain lights they do still appear to be very blue.

 In most cases they will eventually turn completely brown.
 However, there is an exception to this rule; blue fawn French Bulldogs.